ndujaLabs/erc721playable/README.md

 The on-chain Metadata must be used only for important informations, like, for example, level ups.
 If used for frequent changing values, too many changes will congestionate the blockchain.

+## Interaction with NFT marketplaces

+A game just need to be able to set attributes in the NFT to manage it.
+Marketplace, however, need more information to show their users the attributes in a way that makes sense and helps users to value a token.
+It is unrealistic to expect that a marketplace understands what an attribute is used for in any game in the crypto metaverse.

+The solution is an interface that any game can implement to expose a map that shows what any attribute is for.

+We will cover this in a future proposal.

 ## Backwards Compatibility

 This is totally compatible with the ERC721 standard, except for the interfaceId.